-The shift toward consumers favouring mobile devices has been largely driven by the rise of video content on platforms such as YouTube, which is the second most visited site in the world after Google, and mainstream social media sites, where Australians have 17 million active accounts.
-(2) (3)
+The shift toward consumers favouring mobile devices has been largely driven by the rise of video content (take a look at some amazing stats here) on platforms such as YouTube, which is the second most visited site in the world after Google, and mainstream social media sites, where Australians have 17 million active accounts.

 Potential customers are already online and hungry for engaging content – video marketing can help you reel them in and convert their interest into sales.

 The type of content produced as part of your video marketing effort is entirely customisable, but as a rule of thumb, it generally consists of bite-sized visual content, optimised for the platform on which your business intends to share it.

 Essentially, video marketing allows you to communicate information about your product to consumers, with the high-quality production value it deserves.

 Some of the more common promotional video types are

 - Educational videos which allow you to showcase your product or brand and explain what’s great about it.

 - How-to videos which provide a demonstration of the product, and give tips on how to maximise its potential.